Menu Close

 • Establishing the presence of a co-occurring disorder, or conversely ruling out a dual diagnosis disorder

-• Ascertaining the individual’s preparedness to engage the process of change
+• Ascertaining the individual’s preparedness to engage in the process of change

 • Identifying any problematic areas that may serve to create a challenge to treatment modalities that will be used to treat the existing conditions